Coherent-Partners/spark-python-sdk/docs/batches.md

 ## Close a batch pipeline

-Once you have finished processing all your input data, it is important to close the pipeline to free up resources and ensure optimal performance.
+Once all data processing is complete, it's essential to close the pipeline to release system resources and maintain optimal performance.

-After you close a batch, any pending chunks will still be processed and can be retrieved.
-However, you won't be able to submit new chunks to a closed pipeline.
-The SDK maintains an internal state of the pipeline and will generate an error if you try to perform an unsupported operation on it.
+After closing a batch, any pending chunks in the processing queue will still complete and their results can be retrieved.
+However, the pipeline won't accept new chunk submissions.
+The SDK tracks the pipeline's state internally and will throw an error if you attempt any operations not supported on a closed pipeline.

 ### Arguments